w314/notes/javaNotes/oop.md

 ### Polymorphism

+`Polymorphism` mean allowing the implementation of a given behavior to vary, whether between subclasses or within the same class.

 > Describe polymorphism and how would you use it in a project?

-`polymorphism` means "taking on many forms".
-In OOP polymorphism provides the means to perform a single action in multiple different ways
+`Polymorphism` means "taking on many forms".
+In OOP polymorphism provides the means to perform a single action in multiple different ways.

 The most common examples of polymorphism: